 Lavan Residential Program: This program encourages patients to function as a working unit and develop interpersonal and relationship skills through multiple weekly group meetings.

-Main Street Program: The Main Street Program supports patients’ efforts to develop social role competence through involvement in work, school, volunteering or re-engagement in family roles.
-Patients take part in practical workshops, educational offerings, groups and one-to-one support as they become involved in activities outside the Center.
+Main Street Program: The Main Street Program supports patients’ efforts to develop social role competence through involvement in work, school, volunteering, or re-engagement in family roles.
+Patients take part in practical workshops, educational offerings, groups, and one-to-one support as they become involved in activities outside of Riggs.

-Lavan Apartment Program: In this program, patients share an apartment with minimal staffing, and focus on consolidating the skills required to live independently and engage in activities outside the Center.
+Lavan Apartment Program: In this program, patients share an apartment with minimal staffing, and focus on consolidating the skills required to live independently and engage in activities outside of Riggs.

-In both the Main Street and the Lavan Apartment Programs, patients may taper their days of involvement in the Therapeutic Community and Activities Program from seven days to four days while still continuing in four-times-weekly individual psychotherapy.
+In both the Main Street and the Lavan Apartment Programs, patients may taper their days of involvement in the Therapeutic Community and Activities Programs from seven days to four days while still continuing in individual psychotherapy four times a week.

-Day Treatment: This program provides groups, activities and a supportive interpersonal network for patients who live independently in the local community while maintaining their treatment at Riggs.
-Patients in Day Treatment are encouraged to volunteer, attend school or work.
-Over time, they taper their days of involvement and participation in Therapeutic Community offerings.
-This results in a lesser cost per day, while still continuing in four- times-weekly individual psychotherapy.
+Day Treatment: This program provides groups, activities, and a supportive interpersonal network for patients who live independently in the local community while maintaining their treatment at Riggs.
+Patients in Day Treatment are encouraged to volunteer, attend school, or work.
+Over time, they taper their days of involvement and participation in Therapeutic Community Program offerings.
+This results in a lower cost per day, while still continuing in individual psychotherapy four times a week.

 Aftercare: A transitional phase for patients ending their treatment at Riggs, patients who access Aftercare continue to receive individual treatment services but no longer participate in other programs.

 Voluntary Hospital Program: This program is a short-term, fully open and voluntary inpatient level of care in the Inn.
-The program is for patients who are in need of more intensive engagement in order to reestablish their capacity to manage their safety more independently, or to clarify their need for the interventions available in a locked setting.
+The program is for patients who are in need of more intensive engagement in order to re-establish their ability to work collaboratively to keep themselves safe in our open setting, or to clarify their need for the interventions available in a locked setting.

-Program Assessment Status: This is a short-term transitional stay in the Inn for patients who require temporary transfer to a higher level of care for increased contact with nursing staff or peers.
+Program Assessment Status: This is a short-term transitional stay in the Inn for patients who require temporary transfer to a higher level of care with increased contact with nursing staff or peers.